adityasharma3/SneakerTown/README.md

 # SneakerTown

-A sample ecommerce store built using React js
+A sample ecommerce store built majorly using React js, Redux, and React Router.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).